jkrrv/FathersMarble/README.md

 "Villages".
 Villages can be of drastically different sizes, both in terms of population, and in terms of geographic area covered.

-A __Pile__ is _a collection of peoples who are designated into one statistical point_.
+A __Pile__ is _a collection of peoples who are designated into a geographical point_.
 One Pile may contain several Villages, and many Villages are spread between several piles.
+Generally, one pile corresponds to one vertical multi-colored stack.
+Hence, "pile".

 ## How It Works